TristonBabers/Floating-Point-Convertor/README.md

 # Floating-Point-Convertor
-Converts binary to floating point numbers using a state machine in System Verilog.
+Converts 32-bit binary to a seven-segment display floating point format using a state machine in System Verilog.

+## Features
+- Variable display output range from a minimum of 6 digits up to 60+ digits.

 ## License